 Screenings and Exams: Your doctor or midwife will check your weight and blood pressure.
 You may also want to get a Pap test and pelvic exam done if you have not gotten one in the last year.
 Finally, make sure all your immunizations are up to date and get any you may be missing.

-Found in most multivitamins, as well as in fortified foods like cereal, bread, and pasta, folic acid is a B-vitamin that is needed for proper cell growth.
-To get enough folic acid, women should take a daily multivitamin and eat a healthy diet that includes folic acid rich foods like leafy greens, and whole wheat grains.
+Found in most multivitamins and fortified foods like cereal, bread, and pasta, folic acid is a B-vitamin that is needed for proper cell growth.
+To get enough folic acid, women should take a daily multivitamin and eat a healthy diet that includes folic acid-rich foods like leafy greens and whole wheat grains.

 3. Give up drinking, smoking, and illegal drug use.

 Smoking, abusing alcohol, and/or using illegal drugs by either your or your partner could harm your pregnancy and your baby.
-If either you or your partner is using any of these substances, ask for help in quitting before getting pregnant.
+If either you or your partner is using any of these substances, ask your provider for help quitting before getting pregnant.